 Bogus solicitors

 It is a criminal offence for someone to call themselves a solicitor or act as a solicitor if they are not on the roll of solicitors.
-We call these people "bogus solicitors" and we may prosecute them (see our policy on criminal prosecution).
-We publish alerts about bogus solicitors.
+We call these people 'bogus solicitors' and we may prosecute them.
+We publish alerts about bogus solicitors and theft or cloning of a genuine solicitor's identity.

-A genuine solicitor will appear on the roll of solicitors, which we administer, and will be able to give you their roll number on request.
-It should also appear on their letterheads and notepaper.
+All genuine solicitors are on the roll of solicitors, which we administer, and will be able to give you their SRA number on request.

-If you would like to double-check that a solicitor is genuine, or if you think you are dealing with a bogus solicitor, contact us immediately.
+If you would like to check that a solicitor is genuine, or if you think you are dealing with a bogus solicitor, contact us immediately.

 You can also read our guidance for solicitors on bogus law firms and identity theft.